lokikl/shellbridge/README.md

 #### Can shellbridge be run on editors other than vim?

-Sure, in fact shellbridge interact with editors thru only 2 commands: insertCmd & editorCmd. shellbridge can talk to everything has these 2 APIs implemented.
-The first step would be configuring your `~/.shellbridgerc` and hack your favourite editor.
+Sure, in fact shellbridge interact with editors through only 2 commands: insertCmd & editorCmd. shellbridge can talk to everything has these 2 APIs implemented.
+The first step would be configuring your `~/.shellbridgerc` and hack your favorite editor.

 #### Can I change those key mappings in vim?